chl33/og3/README.md

 - [Variables](docs/variables.md).
 A `Variable` is a named container for a value, used with web forms, MQTT, and flash storage.
 - [Application framework](docs/apps.md).
 An `App` is a package of modules, a system for running scheduled jobs, logging, and other utilities to help writing a firmware application.

-See a description of using this application framework in [Garden133 Firmware](https://selectiveappeal.org/posts/garden133-firmware/).

 Example programs:
 - [Blink](examples/blink/blink.cpp) is a simple application with a module that can blink an LED on and off.